-Dan regularly represents individuals, families and businesses in all types of disputes.
-In addition to the sampling of cases described above, Dan has advised clients on and litigated cases involving intellectual property, breaches of contract, lender liability, commercial real estate matters (lease violations, title disputes, and mortgage foreclosures), , construction disputes, employment (such as wrongful termination, age, sex and race discrimination claims and enforcement of restrictive covenants), civil rights, bankruptcy litigation, estate litigation, unfair competition, and securities law, fraud.
+Mr. Dugan regularly represents individuals, families and businesses in all types of disputes.
+In addition to the sampling of cases described above, he has advised clients on and litigated cases involving intellectual property, breaches of contract, lender liability, commercial real estate matters (lease violations, title disputes, and mortgage foreclosures), construction disputes, employment (such as wrongful termination, age, sex and race discrimination claims and enforcement of restrictive covenants), civil rights, bankruptcy litigation, estate litigation, unfair competition, and securities law, fraud.
 He has been regularly selected as a Super Lawyer since 2010.

 - Duke University School of Law J.D.
 1976

 - St. Joseph’s College A.B.
 1973, magna cum laude

 - American Bar Association